Alkemix/SLK/README.md

 I think to make 3 versions of SLK:

 1) SLK-BASIC: simply and very basic custom Cyanogenmod based kernel thought for Liquid Unofficial ROM but compatible with F2FS and ext4 filesystems.
-It is basic for avoid any kind of problem and thought to be entered (boot.img) as standard into Liquid unofficial ROMS based (like Saber Liquid ROM)
+It is basic for avoid any kind of problem and thought to be entered (boot.img) as standard into Liquid unofficial ROMS based (like Saber Liquid ROM).
+[No cherry-picks and undervolts by It !]

 2) SLK-STD: SLK BASIC based but with adding of cherry-picks (the essential).
-Target: stability and battery friendly
+Target: stability and battery friendly.
+[No undervolts by It !]

 3) SLK-EXT: SLK STD based but with adding of cherry-picks (experimental also).
-Target: more speed and smoothness, so It could be more unpredictable, unstable and probably little battery friendly
+Target: more speed and smoothness, so It could be more unpredictable, unstable and probably little battery friendly.
+[Undervolts are possible; here... everything will be possible !]